← All ModulesModule 09 · $0–$250K Toolkit Sales Process Overview

 When they say "yes," they've verbally agreed they have a problem.
 That's a micro-commitment that makes the transition to your solution feel natural.

+~5 minutes.
 Sell the WHAT, not the HOW.
-Map their problems directly to your offer's outcomes.

 Don't Say